brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 ## Write the Code
 There are relatively few moving parts here.
 First the students should look at the data that we're starting with and figure out what might need to be done in order to get to the end goal.
 Define the goal.

+Touch briefly on the concept of containers or elements or objects that can contain something else.
+An HTML tag is a container (usually) with attributes.
+In code the curly braces denote code snippets or data that are contained within something.
+In fact, a container in javascript is called an object, and literally everything in javascript is an object.
+Talk about nesting and be sure to point out examples of nesting in the code.

+Also talk about white space and how (with the exception of the pre tags) white space never means anything to to the computer in the HTML, CSS, or script files.
+It's only to help us visually understand what is on the screen.

 ### FOR loop
 The inputs are stored in an indexed **array**.
 The most basic way to iterate through an indexed arrray is to use a FOR loop.
 Indexing nearly always begins with zero in programming (though there are baffling exceptions).